 Over the past several years, Clarksville has experienced tremendous growth stemming from the continued development of the Fort Campbell Army community and Austin Peay State University, as well as the establishment of major advanced manufacturing operations such as LG, Google and Hankook creating thousands of new jobs.

 Thanks to this economic progress, Clarksville is in the middle of a cultural renaissance evident in its art and epicurean communities.
 Fortunately for recreational imbibers, the craft beverage industry has also exploded as a result of this gastronomical effect.
-In two years, Clarksville has matured from a one-brewery town to a true libation destination with a new craft distillery, three new breweries and a fourth – the Fallen Brewery – slated for 2019.
+In two years, Clarksville has matured from a one-brewery town to a true libation destination with a new craft distillery, three new breweries and a fourth – the Fallen Brewery – slated for late 2019.

 The Queen City’s breweries are all distinctly different but share a passion for the nationwide craft movement and the goal to foster an appreciation for micro brewing’s meticulous process and countless flavors.
 From a traditional pub to a modern industrial vibe; from Old World conventional beers to American experimental brews, Clarksville’s craft beer scene has something for everyone to enjoy.